 You will need to start looking for a roommate.
 There are several ways to find a roommate.
 You can pick up a list of others who are in double occupancy rooms alone from the Housing & Residence Life Office after the first day of class.
 You will also get to know people as you attend classes, eat in the dining hall, and participate in campus events.
 It’s a great way to meet new people.
 You are responsible for finding your own roommate once school starts.

 When I find a roommate, what do we do next?

 The person who is changing rooms needs to come to the Housing Office & initiate the room change.
 Either come with the person you are moving in with or bring a note from them saying that it’s okay for you to move in.

 What if I can’t find a roommate?

 If you do not have a roommate and you have not signed a Private Room Agreement by the end of Room Change Days, then staff in the housing office will pair you to consolidate with another resident in the building who is also without a roommate.
 You will receive a notice of your new assignment, and if you choose not to accept the new assignment, the private fee will be added to your student account.
-You are responsible for making payment arrangements with the Cashier’s Office immediately.
+You are responsible for making payment arrangements with the Office of Student Accounts immediately.